 - 1. Insert the guide pins into the holes and push on the programmer, engaging the connectors. - 2.
-The locking lever is released, securing the programmer. - 3.
+Release the locking lever, securing the programmer. - 3.
 Verify that the locking lever actually engaged the programmer pin.

-To remove the programmer pull out the locking lever which will release the programmer pin.
+To remove the programmer, pull out the locking lever, which will release the programmer pin.
 Remove the programmer.